 Mapping of curriculums follows two years after their rewriting as alignment of curriculm which occurs simultaneously as teachers rewrite curriculum in K-12 work groups for all subjects and is completed on a seven year rotating schedule.
-Mapping will be a priority for all core subjects 2017-2019.

 We do not have Alternative Academic Standards for Math and Reading as we expect all students to achieve the PA Common Core Standards.